-We have dogs in our home and horses in the field.
-They all receive yearly vaccinations and have signed veterinary documents that they are free of diseases.
-Cody will be the only dog around the children.
+We have dogs, and possibly our adult daughters' cats, in our home and horses in the field.
+They all receive required vaccinations and have signed veterinary documents that they are free of diseases.
 Due to Buddy and Chloe's temperament and size, I've chosen to keep them in a separate part of the home away from the children at all times.
-The outdoor play area is separated from the dog area and the field.
-The children will be able to see all the other animals through the windows and fence.